A Small Blue Key

 She took the can from him and dumped its contents into a metal bowl.
 Something clanked.

 “Why do you do this every year?”
-Gregory leaned against the cabinet.
+Nikolai leaned against the cabinet.
 “They’ll come and expect to be fed and want their asses kissed for contributing a measly fifty bucks so we can buy grandma a present she’ll complain about.
 Nobody ever helps you.”

 “You do.”
 She thrust the can of evaporated milk at him.
 He peeled off the lid and she dumped it into the pumpkin mix.